bplmaps/lmec-main-site/content/collections/overview.md

 ### Other geographic resources at the BPL

-The BPL's [research collections](https://www.bpl.org/conducting-research/) include many geographic resources not housed at the Map Center.
+The BPL's [research collections](https://www.bpl.org/conducting-research/) include many geographic resources not housed at the Leventhal Center.
 The research library collections contain many 20th century atlases, guides, and scholarly monographs.
-The [Special Collections](https://www.bpl.org/special-collections-departments/) departments, including Rare Books, Prints & Photographs, Architectural Plans & Drawings, and Manuscripts & Archives, and Fine Arts, contain geographic material as well as material that is useful in connection with Map Center objects.
+The [Special Collections](https://www.bpl.org/special-collections-departments/) departments, including Rare Books, Prints & Photographs, Architectural Plans & Drawings, and Manuscripts & Archives, and Fine Arts, contain geographic material as well as material that is useful in connection with Leventhal Center objects.

 ## Learning from the collections